hassanmasood122/ATM-Management-System-Cpp/README.md

 - Deposit money
 - Withdraw money
 - Console based system
-- GUI concept using wxWidgets
+- GUI concept using sfml

 ## Tools Used
 - C++
-- wxWidgets (concept)
+- sfml (concept)
 - Windows

 ## How to Run